-IICA was THSC culinary institute to offer WACS certification to students.
-It was also the THSC culinary institute in the country to be recognised by Tourism & Hospitality Skill Council of India, Edexcel, UK and City & Guilds, UK.
+IICA is the first institute to be awarded WACS certification and in the past 15 years, IICA, New Delhi has churned out over 2000 students, who now are gainfully employed in leading culinary establishments or have their own set-up establishments.
+We are also the culinary institute in the country to be recognized by Tourism & Hospitality Skill Council of India, City & Guilds, UK.
 The WACS certification gives the students the exclusivity, particularly when they go out in the world to fulfil their dreams.

 The courses are conducted by experienced chefs who have been hand-picked , Thomas Blanchard, the French chef joined IICA as Corporate Advisor and Chef Faculty.
 "It is indeed a matter of great pride & privilege to have with us such a senior chef from France, who will help us impart the most authentic recipes and techniques to our pastry and culinary students," said Arjun S Datta (COO, IICA).
 Arjun, a product of Cornell and University of Manchester,

 “We don’t see ourselves just as a skill development institution.
 We are a knowledge hub.
 Anything to do with culinary is our domain.”

 IICA is located in Delhi’s iconic Hauz Khas Village, home to many exotic eateries with a huge footfall of the young and the fashionable.

 This gives the students the bandwidth to experience world cuisine and more importantly, the discipline which is the backbone of all successful chefs.

 Courses are offered for Advance Diploma in Culinary Arts, Diploma in Bakery & Patisserie and even Hobby Chef Courses.